shalzuth/LoLAutoQueue/README.md

 I would recommend trying out on Custom first to make sure you have settings correct.
 And to see if this program even works.

+Credit goes to raler for the RTMP connection API.